 If you understand it and want to give it a go then you can continue with the trial to earn yourself £45-£60.
-After that you will have got a feel for matched betting and at most it will have taken you two hours!
+After tha, you will have got a feel for matched betting and at most it will have taken you two hours!
 Now you can decide whether it is something you are likely to want to continue with, or if it isn't for you.

 If it isn't for you then that's no problem at all, at least you tried and you've got enough money to cover a nice meal out or some extra holiday spending money.

-They're scared about losing money
+They're scared of losing money

-Matched betting is risk free!
+Matched betting is risk-free!
 When you place a bet you will make a small loss on that bet, but then you are given a free bet to use.
 This bet doesn't rely on a particular outcome – for example, if you bet on Liverpool to win, you would also lay Liverpool to win – which is saying “hey, Liverpool aren't going to win this”.
 Either way, you are covering both sides (Liverpool winning, and Liverpool not winning which includes them having a draw or losing).